-9. Concussion/Suspected Concussion
+2. Concussion/Suspected Concussion

-If a competitor is involved in an incident which results in him being diagnosed by the Medical Officer/Paramedic as suffering from concussion/suspected concussion, the rider is not permitted to participate any further in that event.
+If a competitor is involved in an incident which results in them being diagnosed by the Medical Officer/Paramedic as suffering from concussion/suspected concussion, the rider is not permitted to participate any further in that event.
 Organisers are to notify ACU Head Office as soon as possible of any concussion/suspected concussion injuries and then will subsequently:

 - a.
 Place the rider on the ACU Stop List - b.
-Inform Organisers of forthcoming events that the Rider has suffered a concussion/suspected concussion injury and is therefore placed on the ACU Stop List - c.
-Inform the Rider that he needs to see a Doctor and obtain a letter/doctor's certificate which confirms he is fit to resume competitive racing/participate in a practice/test session.
+Inform Organisers of forthcoming events that the Rider has suffered a concussion/suspected concussioninjury and is therefore placed on the ACU Stop List - c.
+Inform the Rider that they need to see a Doctor and obtain a letter/doctor's certificate which confirms they are fit to resume competitive racing/participate in a practice/test session.